JonnyPickard/gatsby-example/README.md

 SASS with css-modules for styling.
 Jest with Enzyme for testing.

-Apart from that it all out of the box Gatsby.
+Apart from that it's all out of the box Gatsby.